Last Updated on September 8, 2021 by Editor

 Where to stay

-A specialist Wellness Nature Retreat situated in a rural village in Sri Lanka, specializing in Ayurveda and Yoga.
-We are a community center established and run by this village community.
+A specialist wellness and nature retreat situated in a rural village, specialising in ayurveda and yoga.
 The retreat funds and maintains the Metta Trust charity to do community development, wildlife conservation and forest preservation activities.
-We maintain the local temples, village schools and fund majority of the community activities in our village and surrounding villages.
+As part of the project, they maintain the local temples, village schools and fund majority of the community activities in our village and surrounding villages.

-If you come on our package rate, you will consult our Ayurvedic doctor who will develop your treatment plan to focus on your wellness goals and to address any existing ailments you may be suffering from.
+Their ayurvedic doctors and senior therapists have over 15 years of experience and will develop a treatment plan to focus on your wellness goals and to address any existing ailments you may be suffering from.
 You can join the yoga classes to help with your mind/body connection and general mindfulness.
-We aim to provide a mind/body wellness experience through Ayurveda, nutrition, and mindfulness in a relaxing environment.
+The aim of this retreats s to provide a mind/body wellness experience through Ayurveda, nutrition, and mindfulness in a relaxing environment.

 Spread over 30 acres, Plantation Villa is an eco-friendly Ayurvedic and yoga retreat with a focus on holistic health, mindfulness and ‘nature therapy’.
 Surrounded by lush tropical gardens, ‘going green’ becomes very literal here – and perhaps it is the gorgeous natural surroundings that make Plantation Villa’s approach to wellness more than about just your state of mind.